BhavyaDhimxn/container-experiments/Exp-10/README.md

-# Bakery Foundation Example on Windows 🍞
+# 🚀 Docker Experiment 10: Bakery Foundation Example on Windows 🍞

 ## Overview
 This guide provides step-by-step instructions on setting up and using Packer to create a machine image (AMI) on AWS.
 It covers installation, configuration, and deployment on Windows.